hpsc-lab/SecureArithmetic.jl/README.md

 OpenFHE is a memory-optimized C++ library, but these optimizations can cause memory issues when transitioning to Julia.

 In OpenFHE, large objects like `Ciphertext`, `Plaintext`, and `CryptoContext` are managed using `std::shared_ptr`.
 These objects are not freed until all associated `std::shared_ptr`s are destroyed.
-Although `std::shared_ptr`s are relatively small, Julia's garbage collector doesn't always free them automatically.
+Since the Julia objects that hold a reference to these shared pointers are relatively small, Julia's garbage collector does not always free them automatically, as they are not considered a high priority for garbage collection.
 This is because Julia's garbage collector primarily focuses on "young" objects during its incremental collections, leaving some `std::shared_ptr`s in memory even when they are no longer in use.
-This can result in significant memory consumption, as a single `Ciphertext` object can occupy over 60 MB.
-Consequently, complex operations may lead to gigabytes of memory being lost.
-The solution is to manually trigger Julia's garbage collector to perform a full collection:
+This may result in a significant increase in memory consumption over time, as a single `Ciphertext` object can occupy over 60 MB.
+Consequently, complex operations may lead to gigabytes of memory being occupied without being freed until the Julia session is terminated.
+One possible solution is to manually trigger Julia's garbage collector to perform a full collection, which will also clean up these "small" objects:
 ```julia
 GC.gc()
 ```